astrophpeter/astrophpeter.github.io/_posts/2021-01-28-is-that-really-a-microlensing-event.md

 draft: false
 ---

-This posts briefly summarises my most recent paper, which can be found on the arxiv [here](https://arxiv.org/abs/2006.13958).
+This post briefly summarises my most recent paper, which can be found on the arxiv [here](https://arxiv.org/abs/2006.13958).
 This study was completed in collaboration with Andrew Everall, [Douglas Boubert](https://www.douglasboubert.com), and Leigh Smith.

 ![](http://astrophpeter.github.io/assets/images/flawed_abstract.jpeg)
 *Paper title and abstract*